-Most of our kids’ classes are free at community centers and schools.
+Some of our kids’ classes are free at community centers and schools.
 Our week long kids’ summer camps in computing are more affordable than our competitors!
 See our coding workshop schedule.

 Adult computer training workshops and coding bootcamps are cost-effective, especially given that time is your most valuable resource.
 You are trained by experienced programmers and web developers!

 Computer Classes and Coding Bootcamps focusing on Diversity in Technology

 Teaching adults and kids computer science, coding / programming, and computational thinking.

 Learn about different types of redstone pressure plates in Minecraft.
 How their properties differ.
 How you can use some of these properties to your advantage.

 Minecraft Redstone Basics (part 4) Redstone basic inputs: lever, button, pressure plate Learn about inputs and outputs.
 How data travels through redstone dust to power the output.
 Understand properties of…

 Learn how to move redstone dust over blocks.
 Understand how redstone reacts differently when using opaque blocks compared to transparent blocks.